-As mentioned above, the FDA is also joining and supporting the movement.
-In 2013, the FDA recognized a set of 25 voluntary standards used by manufacturers developing interoperable devices.
-In February 2014, at the Health Care Innovation Day conference, Dr. Jeffrey Shuren, Director of the FDA’s Center for Devices and Radiological Health, announced that the FDA planned to release draft guidance this year for manufacturers seeking to make their medical devices interoperable.
+As mentioned above, the FDA is also joining and supporting this initiative.
+In 2013, FDA recognized a set of 25 voluntary standards used by manufacturers developing interoperable devices.
+In February 2014, at the Health Care Innovation Day conference, Dr. Jeffrey Shuren, Director of the FDA’s Center for Devices and Radiology said that FDA planned to release draft guidance this year for manufacturers seeking to make their medical devices interoperable.

-As you can see, interoperability is top of mind for all stakeholders in the industry, and it has become more than just a buzzword in recent months.
-A survey conducted in 2012 by the Association for the Advancement of Medical Instrumentation (AAMI) revealed that interoperability issues are considered the top medical device challenges according to the healthcare technology management professionals in 1,900 U.S. hospitals.
+As you can see, interoperability is top of mind for all stakeholders in the industry, and it has become more than just a buzzword.
+A survey conducted by the Association for the Advancement of Medical Instrumentation (AAMI) revealed that interoperability issues are considered the top medical device challenges according to the healthcare technology management professionals in 1,900 U.S. hospitals.